 The agreement stipulates the contractor’s expectations from the subcontractor in terms of tasks, liabilities, responsibilities, timeline, and other pertinent details regarding the work being designated to the subcontractor.
-Subcontractor agreements are common in construction, transportation/shipping, and manufacturing industries.
+Agreements for subcontractors are common in construction, transportation/shipping, and manufacturing industries.
 By hiring a subcontractor, a contractor ensures specific tasks are performed by an expert.

-Hiring different types of subcontractors require different types of subcontractor agreements.
+Hiring different types of subcontractors requires different types of agreements.
 This is because the agreement ought to have specific clauses and language depending on the type and nature of work.

 Businesses that deal with information that falls under the guidelines of HIPAA can use a business associate (HIPAA) agreement for hiring subcontractor services.
 The agreement should outline the subcontractor’s responsibilities and confidentiality obligations.
 For example, if a company hires a software developer to create a data storage platform and transfer patients’s information to the storage, they can use this type of agreement to ensure that information remains confidential.

 Cleaning (residential and commercial) subcontractor agreement